-Digestion is the process of the breaking larger insoluble food molecules into smaller molecules for the purpose of absorption into the bloodstream.
-This process involves the use of many digestive fluids and enzymes such as saliva, mucus, bile and hydrochloric acid among others.
+Digestion is the process of breaking large, insoluble food molecules into smaller molecules for absorption into the bloodstream.
+This process involves the use of many digestive fluids and enzymes such as saliva, mucus, bile and hydrochloric acid, among others.

-There are four primary stages of food digestion in the human body that includes:
+There are four primary stages of food digestion in the human body that include:

-- After the intake of food through the mouth, it makes it way through the stomach into the small intestine, where it is digested.
+- After the intake of food through the mouth, it makes its way through the stomach into the small intestine, where it is digested.

 - The nutrients from the digested food get absorbed into the bloodstream through small pores in the small intestine.

 - The remaining undigested food is sent to the large intestine, where any unprocessed water or nutrients are reabsorbed into the body.

 - The remaining waste food product is passed out of the body in the form of stools.

 Absorption is the process of the absorbing or assimilating substances into the cells or across the tissues and organs through the process of diffusion or osmosis.
 Also refer: Difference between Osmosis and Diffusion

 Carbohydrates are one of the essential nutrients in the human diet.
 There are two types of carbohydrates that can be digested by the human digestive system– sugar and starch.

 Sugar is broken down in the gastrointestinal tract by the small intestine and three enzymes present in the mouth, namely, Lactase, Sucrase, and Maltase.